jakeyap/Stance_Dataset_CMU/README.md

 ### **Results:**

 ### ModelA0

+![ModelA0 Losses](./results/modelA0_sgd_30_epoch_loss.png)

+![ModelA0 Accuracy](./results/modelA0_sgd_30_epoch_accuracy.png)

+    Remarks:
         The model doesn't really train at all.
 The output layer seems to swing between results.
 It labels everything in 1 class or another.
 Perhaps this is caused when it looks at a subset of training data from only 1 class.
         Might be solved by either increasing momentum, increasing minibatch size, or carefully tweaking the cost function.

-![ModelA0 Losses](./results/modelA0_sgd_30_epoch_loss.png)

-![ModelA0 Accuracy](./results/modelA0_sgd_30_epoch_accuracy.png)

 ### ModelA1

-    3000s for 30 epochs.
+![ModelA1 Losses](./results/modelA1_sgd_30_epoch_loss.png)

+![ModelA1 Accuracy](./results/modelA1_sgd_30_epoch_accuracy.png)

+    Remarks:
+        This works best so far.
 Loss starts to go down only a tiny bit.
-    Try to go further with this later.
+        Try to push this further later.
 The F1 score is starting to creep up.

-![ModelA1 Losses](./results/modelA1_sgd_30_epoch_loss.png)

-![ModelA1 Accuracy](./results/modelA1_sgd_30_epoch_accuracy.png)

 ### ModelA2
-    The model doesn't really train at all, similar to ModelA0.

 ![ModelA2 Losses](./results/modelA2_adam_80_epoch_loss.png)

 ![ModelA2 Accuracy](./results/modelA2_adam_80_epoch_accuracy.png)

+    Remarks:
+        The model doesn't really train at all, similar to ModelA0.

 ### **Remarks:**